 Right.
 Roy Group is a 1% For The Planet company.
 I feel glad that we can support watershed restoration, eelgrass planting, environmental education, species mapping and ecological reserves as an added benefit of our work.

 Seeing schools, government organizations, small giants and the networks of organizations that build communities all doing important work, and all seeking to get better at their work.
 By creating shorter, more frequent feedback loops, by having courage around conflict, and by practicing asking more questions, their work becomes more satisfying.
 Roy Group supports them in making sure these habits are sustained in their culture.

 Ah, being outside fills my soul.
 I’d be outside on a brisk walk, or maybe just standing around in Nature, watching changes happen.
-Sometimes you’ll find me researching and creating.
+Sometimes you’ll find me researching, creating, writing or teaching through NatuR&D, a Roy Group company.
 In 2019 I travelled to India’s largest tiger reserve, where I co-facilitated India’s first biomimicry immersion workshop on Nature’s chemistry.
 I created the event so that I could learn more about chemistry, which I barely passed in high school.

 My youth could have been a career in macramé!
 I spent all my pocket money on string and beads.
 After a few years as a set costume and lighting designer, I put myself through mediation school as an apprentice clay whistle maker to Delia Robinson, one of the world’s most famous whistle makers.
 I have a huge collection of animal wear that I created out of recycled materials so I could learn accurate markings and features of various animals.
 The hats did double duty, because I used them to teach conflict workshops on Skye.
 I am happiest when I am creating something.
 We are creative beings.
 We just need to use materials that are in sync with Nature’s systems so that we avoid making beautiful trash.